clux/kubecon2020/source/slides.md

 notes:
 - The generated `Foo` type (containing metadata, spec, pointing to your spec, etc), also has a `crd` method.
 So you can literally just apply it and start using it in like `main`.
-- ideally, error handle and use server side apply.
+- ideally, error handle and use server side apply. illustrative.
+- crud, ez, same principle, but the hard problem is really watch.

 ---
 ### Watch